anya-alyssa/2509375-2505790-FinalProject/README.txt

 the while running from a ghost that randomly appears.
 The key technical features are the sanity mechanic, the ghost, an inventory system, item and room interaction and having multiple endings.
 The key themes and aesthetics are fear, insanity and speed.

+note - sometimes using the silver key does not open the upstairs ghost bedroom door.
+I couldn't figure out why or how to fix it. it usually works if it is the only/first thing in your inventory.

 INDIVIDUAL CONTRIBUTION
 Anya: Coding + Artwork